 “Well then, I do believe we will need to have a sit-down chat, see if we can’t fix that attitude of yours.”

-They left the goons under the care of the workers and lead the man to one of the offices.
-After sitting him down, they got down to it.
+They left the goons under the care of the workers and led the man to one of the offices.
+After seating him, they got down to it.

 “Now then, who are you and why are you trying to steal from me.”